Why Men Put Women In The ‘Maybe’ Zone

 Is there a way to get out of these traps and still get into a relationship with the same guy?
 SOMETIMES.

 But here’s the problem.
-Once a guy has a fixed opinion of you, it’s very difficult to change it.
+Once someone has a fixed opinion of you, it can be difficult to change it.

 In the case of the Friend Trap: The preferred option should always be to put distance between you.
 You can still be nice to him, but you can also be totally honest and say “I have feelings for you, and need to put some distance between us in order to stay friends”.
 If he’s really a friend, at this point, he’ll understand.